popcor255/pipeline/docs/variables.md

 # Variable Substitutions Supported by `Tasks` and `Pipelines`

 This page documents the variable substitutions supported by `Tasks` and `Pipelines`.
+**Note:** Tekton does not support shell-escaped parameters.
+As a task author you are responsible for escaping your own parameters.

 ## Variables available in a `Pipeline`